Edgewood College Dean's List

-MADISON — The following students have been named to the dean's list at Edgewood College for the spring 2021 semester:
+MADISON — Two area students have been named to the dean’s list at Edgewood College for the spring 2021 semester.

 Fulltime undergraduate and post-baccalaureate students who earn a cumulative grade point average of 3.75 or higher are eligible for the dean’s list after completing 24 credit hours of study at Edgewood College.

-Located in Madison, Edgewood College is a liberal arts Catholic college in the Dominican tradition, serving approximately 2,000 undergraduate and graduate students.
+Located in Madison, Edgewood College is a liberal arts Catholic college in the Dominican tradition.
+It serves approximately 2,000 undergraduate and graduate students.

 Post a comment as